ivolimasilva/public-instagram/README.md

 ## Features

-- Fetch any pubic posts (images only)
+- Fetch any public posts (images only)
 - Search for hashtags and get information
 - Fetch recent posts by hashtag
 - Search for user's (public) information